nielsbasjes/yauaa/README.md

 **IMPORTANT: This library is NOT threadsafe/reentrant!**
 So if you need it in a multi threaded situation you either need to synchronize using it or create a separate instance per thread.

+# Limiting to only certain fields
+In some scenarios you only want a specific field and all others are unwanted.
+This can be achieved by creating the analyzer in Java like this:

+    UserAgentAnalyzer uaa;
+    public ThreadState() {
+        uaa = UserAgentAnalyzer
+                .newBuilder()
+                .withoutCache()
+                .withField("DeviceClass")
+                .withField("AgentNameVersionMajor")
+                .build();

+One important effect is that this speeds up the system because it will kick any rules that do not help in getting the desired fields.
+The above example showed an approximate 40% speed increase (i.e. times dropped from ~1ms to ~0.6ms).

 # User Defined Functions
 Several external computation systems support the concept of a User Defined Function (UDF).
 A UDF is simply a way of making functionality (in this case the analysis of useragents)